kyma-project/kyma/tests/components/application-connector/README.md

 ### Running locally

-Because of the way it accesses the Application CRs, the test Job must run **on a cluster**.
+> **CAUTION:** Because of the way it accesses the Application CRs, the test Job must run **on a cluster**.
-Application Gateway and the mock application can both be run locally.
+> Application Gateway and the mock application can both be run locally.

 To run the mock application locally, follow these steps:
 1. Change all the **targetUrl** values in the [Application CRs](./resources/charts/gateway-test/templates/applications/) to reflect the new application URL.
 For example, `http://localhost:8081/v1/api/unsecure/ok`.
 2. Change all the **centralGatewayUrl** values to reflect the new Application Gateway URL.
 For example, `http://localhost:8080/positive-authorisation/unsecure-always-ok`.
-3. Deploy all the resources on the cluster (you can omit the test Job and the Central Gateway, but it's easier to just let them fail).
+3. Deploy all the resources on the cluster.
+   > **NOTE:** you can omit the test Job and the Central Gateway, but it's easier to just let them fail
 4. Build the mock application:

    <div tabs name="Mock App Build Flavor" group="mock-app-flavor">